Biomedical Science Honours

 Admission criteria for Australian and New Zealand students

-Students with an outstanding perfomance and appropriate Bachelor of Science (or equivalent) course will be considered for entry to the honours program.
+Students with an outstanding performance and appropriate Bachelor of Science (or equivalent) course will be considered for entry to the honours program.

 English language proficiency